MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 ## **2-Inclusive Communication:**

--Foster open and respectful dialogue where everyone feels safe to share their ideas and concerns.
+-Foster respectful dialogue where everyone feels safe to share their ideas and concerns.

--Be mindful of language barriers and adapt communication styles as needed (e.g., using simple language or visual aids).
+-Be mindful of language barriers and adapt communication styles as needed (e.g., using visual aids).

 ---